astrojuanlu/fenics-recipes/README.md

 `$ conda install fenics mkl --channel juanlu001`

+.. warning:: While official SWIG is updated, it can be installed using `conda install swig --channel roliveira`

 ## Local building

 The recipes allow for building the packages locally, for later